 Global Market Development Manager

 Lennon Chu is currently the global market development manager for the ForTii product line and is responsible for the automotive electronics.
 Within his role, he defines potential and future markets with ForTii materials solutions and supports global customer activities for key OEMs and tiers across regions.
-He joined DSM in 2010 and has worked in applications development and business development.
+He joined Envalior in 2010 and has worked in applications development and business development.
 Lennon earned his master’s degree in polymer engineering from National Taiwan University of Science & Technology.

 Leave your e-mail address below to start receiving the latest news about plastics, new products and events delivered to your inbox.